Unity-Technologies/ml-agents/docs/Migrating.md

     actionMask.SetActionEnabled(branch, 3, false);
 }
 ```
+- The `IActuator` interface now implements `IHeuristicProvider`.
+Please add the corresponding `Heuristic(in ActionBuffers)`
+method to your custom Actuator classes.

 - The `ISensor.GetObservationShape()` method was removed, and `GetObservationSpec()` was added.
 You can use
 `ObservationSpec.Vector()` or `ObservationSpec.Visual()` to generate `ObservationSpec`s that are equivalent to